ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 - Added `error:StackFrame[]` as a key-value pair type

 ##### HTTP Package
-- Mark HTTP Service type as distinct
+- Marked the HTTP service type as distinct
-- Relax the data-binding restriction for no content status codes
+- Relaxed the data-binding restriction for status codes without content
-- Change the Listener.getConfig() API to return InferredListenerConfiguration
+- Changed the `Listener.getConfig()` API to return an `InferredListenerConfiguration`

 #### Bug Fixes